varkiwi/git3-client/README.md

 [user]
         email = author email
         name = author name
-        IdentityFile = path to private key in pem format
+        IdentityFile = path to private key in pem format.
+It has to be the absolute path!
+No $HOME or similar stuff in it
 ```
 Set the values according to your needs.